Larry and Danny Ranes: Biographies

 Danny and Larry Ranes were born on October 20, 1943, and March 22, 1945, respectively, in Kalamazoo, Michigan.
 Influenced by their father's authoritarian parenting, the two brothers constantly competed with one another, often fighting over a handful of cents, in addition to being persuaded to drink alcoholic beverages.
 In 1954, their father abandoned the family and moved to Florida, where he found a job as a gas station attendant.

 In 1958, 13-year-old Larry met a 23-year-old neighbor named Sue, a mother with three children.
 Over the next few years, he began to spend much of his free time with her and took part in raising her children, eventually beginning an intimate relationship with her.
 In the early 1960s, both brothers began dating a girl named Kathy from their high school.
-His academic performance declined, and he dropped out during the tenth grade.
+Larry's academic performance declined, and he dropped out during the tenth grade.

 In 1962, Larry, together with a friend, stole a car, but both were quickly arrested.
 The district attorney's office offered to nullify Larry's sentence if he agreed to enlist in the United States Army, which he did.
 Larry garnered a negative reputation not long after his enlistment, being repeatedly disciplined for misconduct and chronic alcoholism.
 In the meantime, his brother Danny married Kathy and had two children.
 In 1963, Larry attacked a colleague in a drunken stupor, which resulted in his dismissal from the Army and eventual return to Kalamazoo.

 Larry repeatedly begged Sue to marry him but was refused each time.
 Devastated by her refusals, he attempted to take his own life on December 23, 1963, by trying to suffocate himself by inhaling exhaust fumes from his 1958 Plymouth Plaza.
 Larry was rescued by a police officer and was taken to the Kalamazoo Regional Psychiatric Hospital, where he remained for ten days.